-Parents are encouraged to contact the Director of Wellbeing, Values and Skills at any stage of the year if they have queries or concerns about any aspect of RSE.
-The school Complaints Procedure can be followed for raising concerns.
+Parents are encouraged to contact the Deputy Head Pastoral at any stage of the year if they have queries or concerns about any aspect of RSE.
+The school Complaints Procedure, available on the School website, can be followed to raise concerns.